CAIDA/catalog-data/sources/recipe/how_to_print_asn_paths_from_pybgpstream/README.md

         # Only print elements that are announcements (BGPElem.type = "A").
         if elem.type == "A":
             as_path = elem.fields['as-path'].split(" ")
-            # Print all elements with 16509 in the path.
+            # Print all elements with the asn 16509 in the path.
             if '16509' in as_path:
                 print(f"peer asn: {elem.peer_asn} as path: {as_path} "
                       f"communities: {elem.fields['communities']} "